The Saragossa Manuscript (film): Release

-Jerry Garcia would become interested in the film when he saw it in 1966 at the Cento Cedar in San Francisco.
-In the 1990s, Jerry Garcia offered archivist Edith Kramer 6,000 dollars to help find and restore a subtitled print of the film.
+Jerry Garcia became interested in the film when he saw it in 1966 at the Cento Cedar in San Francisco.
+In the 1990s, Garcia offered archivist Edith Kramer $6,000 to help find and restore a subtitled print of the film.
 Kramer purchased the film from Parisian distributor Koukou Chanska, but soon realized that it was incomplete.
-Jerry Garcia died the day after the print arrived from France.
+Garcia died the day after the print arrived from France.
 With Garcia out of the picture and the existence of any definitive print uncertain, Martin Scorsese stepped in, spending $36,000 to locate, restore, and subtitle Wojciech Has's personal print.
 The restored film, re-released in 2001, is commercially available in VHS and DVD formats.